aeleos/cloudflared/README.md

 |CNAME|sonarr|@|Automatic|Orange ☁️|

 You should now be able to access all of your apps without needed a port forward!

-# Support Me

-If you liked this guide and want to say thanks feel free to buy me a coffee https://www.buymeacoffee.com/aeleos

 # Enabling SSH Access via Web Rendered Terminal